kaido2ki/Iceshrimp.NET/README.md

 <p><img src="/iceshrimp/iceshrimp/media/branch/dev/assets/logo.png" alt="Iceshrimp" width="400px"></p>
 <p><strong>Iceshrimp</strong> is a decentralized and federated social networking service, implementing the <strong>ActivityPub</strong> standard.<br>
-This repository contains our efforts to rewrite both the backend and the frontend, to improve performance, stability and maintainability.</p>
+This repository contains our efforts to continue the Iceshrimp project's legacy - in the form of an entirely new codebase, with a focus on performance, stability and maintainability.</p>

+Check back here after the beta release (scheduled for 2024-05-01) for a feature comparison matrix with the legacy JS codebase.

 Want to join development efforts?
 Have a look at the [knowledgebase](https://kb.iceshrimp.dev) and join the [chat room](https://chat.iceshrimp.dev)!